Property (T) for Banach algebras: Introduction

 In this article we generalize the notion of property $(\rm T)$ to Banach algebras that possess a bounded approximate unit.
-Our aim is to characterize our Banach algebraic property (T) in terms of the group theoretic property (T) of Bader, Furman, Gelander and Monod \cite{BaderFurmanGelanderMonod}.
-Our definition, which we state below, adopts the stronger version of property $(\rm T)$ of Ng \cite[Def.
-2.1]{Ng2013PropertyTCstar} as it is stated in section 2 of \cite{BekkaNg2018PropertyTCstar}.
+Our aim is to characterize our Banach algebraic property $(\mathrm{T}_{\mathcal{E}})$ in terms of the group theoretic property $(\mathrm{T}_{\mathcal{E}})$ of Bader, Furman, Gelander and Monod \cite{BaderFurmanGelanderMonod}.
+Our definition, which we state below, adopts the stronger version of property $(\rm T)$ of Ng in Definition 2.1 in \cite{Ng2013PropertyTCstar} as it is stated in section 2 of \cite{BekkaNg2018PropertyTCstar}.
 Note that our terminology is different from that of Bekka and Ng; see Warning \ref{warning- terminalogy}.

 \begin{introdefinition}(Definition \ref{def:Strong-(T_E)}) Let $\mathcal{A}$ be a Banach algebra with a bounded approximate unit and let $\mathcal E$ be a class of Banach spaces.
 We say that $\mathcal{A}$ has property $(\mathrm{T}_{\mathcal{E}})$ if, whenever $E\in\mathcal{E}$ is an essential $\mathcal{A}$-bimodule admitting a strictly almost $\mathcal{A}$-central net of unit vectors $\net{\xi}{i}{I}$ then there exists a net of central vectors $\net{\eta}{i}{I}$ in $E$ such that $\norm{\xi_i-\eta_i}{E}\rightarrow 0$. \end{introdefinition}